oakmac/headmaster/README.md

 ### Backend

+The backend setup uses [Rob McClarty's](https://github.com/robmclarty/knex-express-project-sample) as a starting point.

 ```sh
 # Runs latest migrations and starts up the backend server.
 # Backend server will reload with changes (uses nodemon) underneath.